 Richard undertook the original benchmark study of the Indian software industry.
 He subsequently developed the Software Export Success Model, and analysed the software sector using models of competitive advantage.
 Subsequent work analysed the emerging mass of digital enterprise including "impact sourcing" and inclusive digital innovation.
 Current work centres on the role of digital enterprise and digital labour in challenging inequality, including the Fairwork Foundation.

 Researching the extent to which datafication reproduces or challenges economic, social and political marginalisation and inequality.
 This draws from a series of foundational papers on data justice.

 The relation of ICTs to climate change and resilience, and the widely-used "design-reality gap" model that measures sustainability of ICT4D projects.

-Exploring the implications of the data revolution in international development, the role of ICT4D leaders, and use of agile methods.
+Exploring the implications of the data revolution in international development (e.g. three papers on big data), the role of ICT4D leaders, and use of agile methods.